Sanctuary season 1

 The first season of the Canadian science fiction–fantasy television series Sanctuary premiered on the Sci Fi Channel in the United States on October 3, 2008, and concluded on ITV4 in the United Kingdom on January 5, 2009, after 13 episodes.
 It follows the actions of a secret organization known as the Sanctuary, who track down a series of creatures known as abnormals, and then bring them to the Sanctuary for refuge.

 The main story arc of the season involves the Sanctuary working against the Cabal, an organization who seek to control all abnormals for their own gain.
-Amanda Tapping, Robin Dunne, Emilie Ullerup, and Christopher Heyerdahl are billed in the opening credits as the main cast.

 Initially an eight-part web series, Sanctuary was successful enough for Sci Fi to commission a television series.
 Series creator and head writer Damian Kindler hired Sam Egan, and the two wrote all the episodes and composed the season-long storyline.
 Many episodes had been written throughout the 2007 Christmas season before the season was green-lit.
 Principal photography started in May 2008.
 It was the first instance in North American television where RED cameras were used.
 Most of the season was filmed using green screen in a warehouse in Burnaby, British Columbia, though there are instances throughout that were filmed on location, including the Riverview Hospital in Coquitlam and the North Shore Mountains outside Vancouver.
 Anthem Visual Effects produced the season's visual effects.
 The virtual sets meant that they produced around 400 visual effects per episode.
 Other forms of special effects, including prosthetics, were used to present the abnormals.
 The first season was budgeted at an estimated $21 million.

 Sanctuarys first season aired in over 50 countries worldwide.
 The season premiere drew the largest audience with 2.7 million viewers, the highest rated Sci Fi premiere since Eureka in July 2006.
 Including time-shifted viewing, the season was seen by an average of 2.35 million viewers per episode; the ratings success allowed Sci Fi to renew Sanctuary for a second season.
 Critical reactions of the season were mixed.
 Some reviewers noted that, although the first six episodes were "hit and miss", they liked the later episodes.
 In total, it won five awards: one Gemini and four Leos.
 The first season was released on a four-disc set on DVD and Blu-ray Disc on September 9, 2009, in Region 4, September 15 in Region 1, and October 15 in Region 2.